electron/electron/docs/development/upgrading-chrome.md

      $ cd libchromiumcontent
      $ ./script/bootstrap -v
     ```
-2. Get a new beta/stable Chromium revision from OmahaProxy
+2. Find the new beta/stable Chromium version from [OmahaProxy](https://omahaproxy.appspot.com/).
-3. Put it into the VERSION file, then run `$ ./script/update`
+3. Put it into the `libchromiumcontent/VERSION` file, then run `$ ./script/update`
  - It will probably fail applying patches.
 4. Fix `*.patch` files in the `/patches` and `/patches-mas` folders.
 5. (Optional) Run a separate script to apply patches (`script/update` uses it internally):